-- MAT 520 Number Theory (3) Theory of primes, continued fractions, quadratic residues, congruencies, primitive roots, and indices. - MAT 530 Modern Algebra (3) This course studies rings, integral domains, fields polynomial rings over a filed, the solving polynomial equations by radicals.
-The course also covers mathematical similarity between the ring of integers and the ring of polynomials as well as the study of extension fields. - MAT 540 History of Mathematics (3) A survey of the history of mathematics emphasizing both development of mathematical concepts and the people involved. - MAT 550 Use of Technology in Teaching Mathematics (3) A study of secondary mathematics topics using modern technologies such as graphics calculators and computers.
-Spreadsheet software, graphics software and symbolic manipulating software are utilized. - MAT 555 Real Analysis II (3) Prerequisite: MAT 400/500.
-This course is a continuation of MAT 400/500 Real
+MAT 520 Number Theory (3) See MAT 420.

+MAT 530 Modern Algebra (3) See MAT 430.

+MAT 535 History of Mathematics (3) See MAT 435.

-- Analysis I and includes topics such as infinite series and integration theory. - MAT 600 Current Issues and Trends in Mathematics/Mathematics Education (3) The course explores issues and trends having a direct impact on mathematics and the way in which mathematics is taught.
+MAT 555 Real Analysis II (3) Prerequisite: MAT 400/500.
+This course is a continuation of MAT 400/500 Real Analysis I and includes topics such as infinite series and integration theory.

+MAT 600 Current Issues and Trends in Mathematics/Mathematics Education (3) The course explores issues and trends having a direct impact on mathematics and the way in which mathematics is taught.
 It presents a comprehensive approach to the exploration of the various topics and issues discussed.
 The course offers students an opportunity to examine contemporary educational topics and how they impact the teaching of mathematics.
-The course will also provide students with a foundation for professional development. - MAT 610 Modern Developments in Geometry (3) A survey of geometrics to include Euclidean, Transformation, finite, and coordinate geometries and how they relate to high school geometry. - MAT 620 Topics in Discrete Mathematics for Teachers (3) A study of discrete structures to include finite graphs, matrices, sequences, and recurrence relations. - MAT 630 Calculus for Secondary Teachers (3) An informal study of the conceptual foundations of limit, derivative and integral.
-Applications will be examined. - MAT 640 Teaching of Secondary Mathematics (3) A study of current trends in the secondary Mathematics curriculum.
-This will include content as well as pedagogy. - MAT 645 Mathematics Curriculum and Teaching (3) The courses is designed to examine the principles underlying the development and teaching of the 5-12 mathematics curriculum.
+The course will also provide students with a foundation for professional development.

+MAT 610 Modern Developments in Geometry (3) A survey of geometrics to include Euclidean, Transformation, finite, and coordinate geometries and how they relate to high school geometry.

+MAT 620 Topics in Discrete Mathematics for Teachers (3) A study of discrete structures to include finite graphs, matrices, sequences, and recurrence relations.

+MAT 645 Mathematics Curriculum and Teaching (3) The courses is designed to examine the principles underlying the development and teaching of the 5-12 mathematics curriculum.
 Emphasis will be placed on learning theory, different curricular models, the teaching of mathematics, and assessment.
-The roles that national, state, and local groups play in curriculum development will also be examined. - MAT 650 Teaching Middle School Mathematics (3) A study of current trends in the Middle School Mathematics curriculum.
-This will include content as well as pedagogy. - MAT 660 Mathematical Modeling and Statistics (3) Mathematical concepts and techniques are used in modeling real-life problems.
-Statistical techniques are used in analyzing - MAT 682 Topics in Mathematics (3) The course will be based on current needs and wants of students in the program.
+The roles that national, state, and local groups play in curriculum development will also be examined.

+MAT 660 Mathematical Modeling and Statistics (3) Mathematical concepts and techniques are used in modeling real-life problems.
+Statistical techniques are used in analyzing

+MAT 682 Topics in Mathematics (3) The course will be based on current needs and wants of students in the program.
 It will provide the mathematical development necessary to support those needs and wants.
 Students may enroll in the course more than once as long as the topic to be covered is different each time.
 Possible topics might include (but not limited to): topology, complex analysis, sets and logic, ring and field theory, differential geometry, and/or chaos and fractals.